Province: History and culture

 In France, the expression en province still means "outside the Paris region".
-Equivalent expressions are used in Peru (en provincias, "outside the city of Lima"), Mexico (la provincia, "lands outside Mexico City"), Romania (în provincie, "outside the Bucharest region"), Poland (prowincjonalny, "provincial"), Bulgaria (в провинцията, v provincijata, "in the provinces" and провинциален, provincialen, "provincial") and the Philippines (tagá-probinsiya, "from outside Metro Manila", sa probinsiya, "in the provinces", or "in the countryside").
-Similarly, in Australia "provincial" refers to parts of a state outside of the state capital.
+Equivalent expressions are used in Peru (en provincias, "outside the city of Lima"), Mexico (la provincia, "lands outside Mexico City"), Romania (în provincie, "outside the Bucharest region"), Poland (prowincjonalny, "provincial"), Bulgaria (в провинцията, v provincijata, "in the provinces" and провинциален, provincialen, "provincial"), the Netherlands (uit de provincie, "from outside Amsterdam", or "from outside the Randstad"), and the Philippines (tagá-probinsiya, "from outside Metro Manila", sa probinsiya, "in the provinces", or "in the countryside").

 Before the French Revolution, France comprised a variety of jurisdictions (built around the early Capetian royal demesne), some being considered "provinces", though the term was also used colloquially for territories as small as a manor (châtellenie).
 Most commonly referred to as "provinces", however, were the Grands Gouvernements, generally former medieval feudal principalities, or agglomerations of such.
-Today the expression en province is regularly replaced in the media by the more politically correct en région, région now being the term officially used for the secondary level of government.
+Today, the expression en province is regularly replaced in the media by the more politically correct en région, région now being the term officially used for the secondary level of government.

 In Italy, in provincia generally means "outside the biggest regional capitals" (like Rome, Milan, Naples, etc.).

-For the United Kingdom use of the word is often pejorative, assuming a stereotype of the denizens of the provinces to be less culturally aware than those in the capital.
+For the United Kingdom, use of the word is often pejorative, assuming a stereotype of the denizens of the provinces to be less culturally aware than those in the capital.

+In Mexico, while the term la provincia is commonly used to refer to areas outside Mexico City, it is increasingly viewed as pejorative by residents of other states.
+Mexico does not have provinces as administrative divisions, and the use of the term can imply a hierarchical or dismissive view of the rest of the country, reinforcing centralist attitudes and marginalizing regional identities.